 The term dual diagnosis and the dual diagnosis definition may not seem to add up at first glance.
 By definition, someone diagnosed with a dual diagnosis has a mental health disorder and a substance abuse problem.
 If you or a loved one attend a dual diagnosis treatment center in Oregon, it does not mean that there is something majorly wrong with you.
 We will go further into the definition and what it means below.

-First, what is dual diagnosis?
-Let’s start by making it clear that dual diagnosis not a diagnosis on its own.
-Dual diagnosis is a term that is applicable when a patient has at least one mental health condition and one substance abuse condition.
+The term dual diagnosis is not a diagnosis on its own.
+Dual diagnosis is a term that is applicable when a patient has at least one mental health condition and one substance abuse condition concurrently.
 Over one-third of people in the United States that have substance abuse problems also have a co-occurring mental condition.

 There is no direct correlation between mental health and substance abuse.
 In other words, one is not known to cause the other.
 But, people with mental health problems have a higher probability of becoming addicted to substances, should they try them, than other people.
 A person with a mental illness that tries substances is two times more likely to contract a substance abuse problem than others.
 This often happens when people with mental disorders find relief from their mental health problems after using.

-- Begin to need more and more to feel better
+- Needing more and more of the drug to feel better

 When Does Addiction Become a Problem?